 Kyle (passed away at 5 days of age) was Codey’s twin and was born with Beckwith Weidemann Syndrome.
 What I wouldn’t give to have even one more day with him.
 Each day that I live brings me one more day closer to seeing him again.
 He has taught me lessons too numerous to mention, but I will list a few.
 He taught me to love each day and those I love with my whole heart because you do not know the number of your days.
 He taught me to forgive and forget.
 He taught me what grace means and what true faith means.
 Psalm 139:6 (NIV) Your eyes saw my unformed body.
 All the days ordained for me were written in your book before one of them came to be.

 Zachary (26) has a Master’s in Interactive Entertainment.
-He worked for EA Sports as a software engineer.
-He came home to help with the new little ones and has started his own business, Seraphic Software.
-He also works for a company in Ankeny called SlashWeb Design.
-After Grace (who he is very close with) was diagnosed with lupus that confirmed his decision.
+He works on a little game called Call of Duty, you may have heard of it.
 Zachary and I shared many great adventures while his dad was in medical school and residency.
 He & I continue to have a very close relationship, but Zachary has started on a new adventure in his life as shown by the family picture above.
 Zachary recently married Stephanie and we all love her very much.
 Zachary was a gift from God that healed so much of my heartache.
 Psalm 30:11 (NLT) “You have turned my mourning into joyful dancing.
 You have taken away my clothes of mourning and clothed me with joy.

-Cassandra (22) received her A.A. from DMACC and is pursuing a degree in elementary education at Iowa State University.
-She will get an elementary education degree after her student teaching this fall.
+Cassandra (22) received her A.A. from DMACC and recently received a degree in elementary education from Iowa State University.
+She will be married in May of this year and hopefully start a new job this fall.
 She was the answer to a mom’s prayers.
 I had always dreamed about having a little girl.
 I could not have been blessed with a better daughter.
 She is a joy and one of my best friends.
 1 Thessalonians 5:16 Be happy (in your faith) and rejoice and be glad-hearted continually.

 Hope (15) has Hypoplastic Left Heart Syndrome.
 She is a fairly healthy 9th grader.
 She is a sweet, beautiful, artistic, video game loving little girl.
 We were blessed to adopt her, at birth, while my husband was a Fellow at the Uof I. What a gift that was.
 My husband called to tell me that there was a little girl, who’s adoptive parents have decided not to adopt her because of her heart defect, and asks how I would feel about adoption.
 God works in truly miraculous ways.
 She is a blessing!
 Jeremiah 29:11 For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.